 Two pools can only be connected with message flows.
 A Pool represents a participant in a process.
 It contains a business process and is used in B2B situations.

-A Lane is a sub-partition within a pool used to organize and categorize activities.

-Pools and Lanes represent
+A Lane is a sub-partition within a pool used to organize and categorize activities. ure Task Pools and Lanes represent

-Message Flow symboli information flow acros organizational bounda

-BPMN basics Flow Objects

-Flow objects

-Theory: fix a small set of core elements so that modellers do not have to learn and recognise a large number of different shapes: Events Activities use different border styles and internal markers to add many more information (this way the notation is more extensible)
+Message Flow symboli information flow acros organizational bounda BPMN basics Flow Objects Flow objects Theory: fix a small set of core elements so that modellers do not have to learn and recognise a large number of different shapes: Events Activities Gateways Practice: use different border styles and internal markers to add many more information (this way the notation is extensible) Event An event is something that "happens" during the course of a business process The type of an event is one among: start, intermediate, end An event is represented as a circle its type depends on the style of the border (thin, double, thick) An event can have a cause (trigger) or an impact (result) Internal markers denote the trigger or result Off page connectors (printing / readability)

-Gateways

-Practice:

-Event

-An event is something that "happens" during the course of a business process

-The type of an event is one among: start, intermediate, end

-An event is represented as a circle its type depends on the style of the border (thin, double, thick)

-An event can have a cause (trigger) or an impact (result) Internal markers denote the trigger or result

-I Start Intermediate End Catching Throwing Plain 0 Untyped events, typically showing where the process starts or ends.
+Start Intermediate End Cato hing Thro wing Plain 0 Untyped events, typically showing where the process starts or ends.
 Message Receiving and sending messages.
-Timer \bigcirc Cyclic timer events, points in time, time spans or timeouts.
-Error \bigotimes Catching or throwing named errors.
+Timer $\bigcirc$ Cyclic timer events, points in time, time spans or timeouts.
+Error $\bigotimes$ Catching or throwing named errors.
 Link Off-page connectors.
 Two corresponding link events equal a sequence flow.
 Terminate Triggering the immediate termination of a process.
 Catching